axibase/atsd-use-cases/chart-of-the-day/eu-debt-per-capita/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/d38e750e/#fullscreen)

 This dataset is queried further and indexed in the [Data Library](https://axibase.com/blog/data-library/) using the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) in [ATSD](https://axibase.com/docs/atsd/).
-See the complete entry [here](../../data-lib/eu-debt-per-capita/README.md).
+See the complete entry in the [Data Library](../../research/data-lib/eu-debt-per-capita/README.md).